Your tenancy deposit

 If your landlord is selling the property you rent, the scheme administrator will continue to protect your deposit until the end of the tenancy.

-Your tenancy statement should explain what happens if your landlord sells the property.
+Your tenancy agreement should explain what happens if your landlord sells the property.
 This should include the notice to quit period your landlord must give you.

 Your rented home is repossessed